cis547/cis547.github.io/_labs/lab06.markdown

 You will accomplish this by writing an LLVM pass.
 Since developing a static analyzer for a full-fledged language like C is a non-trivial endeavor, this lab will be split up into two parts.

+### Checklist
+---
+PART 1
+ 1. Implement "transfer" that computes the semantics of each instruction.
+This means that you have to complete "eval" function, too.
+ 2. Implement "check" that checks if a given instruction is erroneous or not.

+PART 2
+ 1. Uncomment and implement "doAnalysis" that stores your results in "InMap" and "OutMap".
+ 2. Uncomment and implement "flowIn" that joins the memory set of all incoming flows.
+ 3. Uncomment and implement "flowOut" that flows the memory set to all outgoing flows.
+ 4. Uncomment and implement "join" to union two Memory objects, accounting for Domain value.
+ 5. Uncomment and implement "equal" to compare two Memory objects.

 ### Setup
 ---
 The skeleton code for Lab6 is located under `/cis547vm/lab6/`.